chintamanil/converter/README.md

 ## Testing the converter
 `cd test`
 open index.html
-It will run the mocha test for the service/function for currency converter
+It will run the mocha test for the service/function for checking if currency is in correct format.
+This is an independent mocha run

+To run mocha with Karma DO : in project directory `converter` `karma start`